-Timberline Lake Trail is a 4.3 mile lightly trafficked out and back trail located near Leadville, CO that features a lake and is good for all skill levels.
+Timberline Lake Trail is a 4.3 mile lightly trafficked out and back trail located near Leadville, Colorado that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 No fall color, but it has a nice lake!

 If you are looking to fish the timberline lake just know it is flies only, catch and release.
 Beautiful lake.

 We've hiked this trail twice - August 2015 and Sept 2016.
 The August hike was green and filled with wildflowers, and Timberline Lake itself is quite scenic.
 We passed through a few marshy spots in addition to creek crossings.
 This September felt like such a different hike -- too late for wildflowers but pretty fall-colored ground cover.
 The trees are mostly evergreen, so no Aspen yellow but still pretty.
 Our group rated the trail easy to moderate, depending on fitness level.

 Definitely worth the climb.
 Can be a little tougher for those not accustomed to hiking.
 But the end result is worth it!

 Amazing views, easy to get to, a nice little walk through the woods

 Nice trail, pretty lake.
 Good hike for families.
 The lake is a perfect place for a family picnic.

 The trail seemed long going thru the forest.
 At least the hike wasn't steep.
 The lake was big and don't know why it was only catch and release fly fishing.